Skip to Content

 Lesson 3: The right data is gold

 A big part of what we continuously assess, refine, and update is our data.
 These agents don’t like silos.
 They want to cross-cut data sets.
-That’s why the trusted governance layer, and clean, organized data with zero-copy, is critical — making sure agents get access to the right data, at the right time, for the right purpose.
+That’s why the trusted governance layer, and clean, organized data with zero copy, is critical.
+It makes sure agents get access to the right data, at the right time, for the right purpose.

 Implementing Agentforce on Salesforce Help is a great example.
 With Data 360, we unified structured and unstructured data sources — like knowledge articles, help docs, and customer records — into a single source of truth.
 This allows Agentforce to deliver the right answers at the right time.

 During the process, we discovered we had overlapping data that could lead to less relevant answers.
-By focusing on quality over quantity, we prioritized the most valuable and relevant data rather than trying to ingest it all.
+By focusing on quality over quantity, we prioritized the most valuable and relevant data instead of trying to ingest it all.

 And because Data 360 uses zero copy technology, we don’t have to move or duplicate data.
 We can seamlessly connect Salesforce to external platforms like Snowflake, Amazon, and Google Cloud.

-This trusted, unified foundation is what enables Agentforce to deliver personalized, AI-powered support across channels, use cases, and languages.
+This trusted, unified foundation is what allows Agentforce to deliver personalized, AI-powered support across channels, use cases, and languages.

 See how agentic AI can boost your ROI